microsoft/data-formulator/README.md

   Data Formulator will be automatically opened in the browser at [http://localhost:5000](http://localhost:5000).

+  *Update: you can specify the port number (e.g., 8080) by `python -m data_formulator --port 8080` if the default port is occupied.*

 - **Option 2: Codespaces (5 minutes)**

   You can also run Data Formulator in Codespaces; we have everything pre-configured.
 For more details, see [CODESPACES.md](CODESPACES.md).